Dankmemepadawan/Adventure/README.md

 # Adventure
-A game full of battles, mosters and wepons
+A game full of battles, mosters, wepons and fun!